yaseenkhancs/microservices-kafka-project/README.md

 2. How to run the various command line interfaces

-My project uses one CLI per microservice, so navigate to each respective microservice CLI and run.
+   My project uses one CLI per microservice, so navigate to each respective microservice CLI and run with gradle.